syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/deploy-document-editor-component-for-mobile.md

 ---
 layout: post
 title: Deploy Document Editor Component For Mobile in ##Platform_Name## Document Editor Component
-description: Learn here all about Deploy Document Editor Component For Mobile in Syncfusion ##Platform_Name## Document Editor component of syncfusion and more.
+description: Learn here all about deploy document editor component for mobile in Syncfusion ##Platform_Name## Document Editor component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Deploy Document Editor Component For Mobile
 publishingplatform: ##Platform_Name##